RebellionWebdesign/urban-food/README.md

 - Users can create reviews, edit the reviews and delete the reviews
 - Users can create bookings, but not delete or edit them.
 This is a business decision (see overview for details)
 - Admin can do all of the above
+- One feature that did not make it is the separate staff area.
+However, this is considered a can have feature because the functionality is there in the admin panel under "Bokings".
+The app and its model are still in the code to fulfill feature completeness in the future.

 ### FUTURE FEATURE CONSIDERATIONS

+- Finish the staff area page
+- Add a menu app so the user can directly order a meal upon booking and see what is on the card
+- Refine the booking number calculation

 ## TOOLS USED